skibinska/tribute-page/README.md

 ## What?

-A tribute page as a Free Code Camp front end project where I show some information about maria Skłodowska Curie.
+A Maria Skłodowska Curie tribute page as a Free Code Camp front end project.

 ## Why?